 Plantar Fasciitis

 It's possible to experience pain in the morning after getting out of bed.
 This pain may reduce after a few minutes but can return during the day, especially when you stand for long periods.
-For high-quality plantar fasciitis and heel pain treatment in Calgary, contact Heritage Family Foot Clinic.
-You can depend on us for all types of heel and foot pain treatments.
+For high-quality plantar fasciitis treatment in Calgary, contact Heritage Family Foot Clinic.
+You can depend on us for all heel and foot pain treatments.
 We use specialized custom-made orthotics to help treat the foot issues.

 What Is Plantar Fasciitis?

 Plantar fasciitis is common in middle-aged people but may also occur at any age.
-It can occur in younger people who are often on their feet, like soldiers or athletes.
+It can occur in younger people, like soldiers or athletes, who are often on their feet.
 It can happen on either foot.
-However, the common symptom is your heel or the bottom of your foot aches when you stand or walk.
+However, the common symptom is heel or bottom of foot aches when standing or walking.

 Common Symptoms Experienced by Individuals with Plantar Fasciitis